School Business Professional (Level 4)

 To trigger the End Point Assessment, you must have:

-- Proof of English & maths GCSE minimum grade 4+ (C+) or equivalent level 2 qualification
+- English & maths GCSE minimum grade 4+ (C+) or equivalent level 2 qualification proof.

 The End Point Assessment consists of:

-- Simulated task: 1.5 hours to prepare a short written report which will be presented verbally, 10 minutes for verbal presentation and 10 – 12 minutes for questions; all completed on the same day.
+- Simulated task (1.5 hours to prepare a short-written report, 10 minutes verbal presentation and 10 minutes for questions; all completed on the same day)

-- Project Report & Presentation with Questions & Answers: (Report submitted by week 2 after gateway), 10 – 12 minutes for presentation and 30 - 32 minutes for questions)
+- Project Report & Presentation 10 – 12 minutes or presentation, with 30 minutes for Q&A

 What could I do when I have finished this Apprenticeship?

-Professional body alignment: Candidates will be eligible to become a Full Member of the Institute of School Business Leadership (ISBL – formerly National Association of School Business Management) upon successful completion of the apprenticeship
+On completion, apprentices may choose to become a Full Member of the Institute of School Business Leadership (ISBL – formerly National Association of School Business Management).
+The role may be a gateway to further career opportunities, such as team leader, management or senior support roles.

 Where and when will I learn?

-This on-programme taught element will typically take 18 months, but this is based on a vocational initial assessment to determine prior learning in this area.
-The End Point Assessment will be completed within 2 months of completing the on-programme taught element
+This on-programme taught element will typically take 18 months, but this is based on a vocational initial assessment to determine prior learning in this area and may be reduced.
+The course duration is based on the apprentice working 30 hours per week but will be extended if the apprentice works less hours.
+The End Point Assessment will be completed within 6 months of completing the on-programme taught element.

 How much will the Apprenticeship cost?